aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

     https://oidc.eks.${AWS_REGION}.amazonaws.com/id/D48675832CA65BD10A532F597OIDCID

 In this URL, the value D48675832CA65BD10A532F597OIDCID is the OIDC ID.
 The OIDC ID for your cluster will be different.
-You’ll need this OIDC ID value to create an IAM role.
+You need this OIDC ID value to create a role.

 If your output is \ ``None``, it means that your client version is old.
 To work around this, run the following command: